Jozott00/open-vadl-iss-dev-setup/README.md

 - Open it in VSCode (the Devcontainer extension must be installed)
 - Execute the VSCode command `Dev Containers: Reopen in Containers...` This will build and start the devcontainer and reopens VSCode within it.
-    The work direcotyr will be `/testsuite`.
+    The work direcotyr will be `/work`.
 If you want to work in some other directory, you can also open it within the container with `code /path/to/directory`.
 - The initially started container won't have the VADL repository and QEMU ISS set up.
 To do this run
     ```bash
-    bash /tools/getting-started.sh
+    bash scripts/getting-started.sh
     ```
-    This will download the correct QEMU version and clones the VADL repository to `/code/vadl`.
+    This will download the correct QEMU version and clones the OpenVADL repository to `/code/open-vadl`.
     Note that your host must have access to the VADL repository via SSH (private key).

 - Now you can run
     ```bash
-    run-vadl-build && run-iss-gen-rv64i && run-iss-make
+    run-vadl-build && run-iss-gen-rv64im && run-iss-make rv64im
     ```
     which will build vadl, generates the RV64I ISS and builds the ISS.